 Homes must follow the critical incident reporting requirements set out in section 115 of O. Reg.
 246/22 made under the Act.

-Homes are required to immediately report any COVID-19 outbreak (suspect or confirmed) to the Ministry of Long-Term Care using the Critical Incident System during regular working hours or calling the after-hours line at 1-888-999-6973 after hours and on weekends.
+Homes are required to immediately report any confirmed COVID-19 outbreak to the Ministry of Long-Term Care using the Critical Incident System (CIS) report during business hours (Monday to Friday, 8:30 a.m. to 4:30 p.m) or calling the Service Ontario After-Hours line at 1-888-999-6973 outside of business hours or during a statutory holiday and submitting a CIS report the next business day.